-It is the duty of the Team Lead of Special Collections and University Archives and the Dean of the Library to seek out, consider, and accept items for inclusion in our holdings.
+It is the duty of the Team Lead of Special Collections and the Dean of the Library to seek out, consider, and accept items for inclusion in our holdings.
 Items falling into the scope of the collections areas defined below will be given serious consideration, and items outside the scope will be considered on an individual basis, with such considerations as to its relevance to the University's curriculum, conditions or stipulations imposed by the donor, overall condition and preservation needs, and whether it would be better housed in another repository.

 We acquire university records and publications with long-term historical, legal, fiscal and administrative value.
 Additionally, we collect scholarship and creative works authored by the university's academic community.